Filter News

 Antibiotics prevent millions of deaths each year, fighting bacterial infections that could otherwise lead to serious complications or even death.
 But after years of overuse and inappropriate prescription, various bacteria have become increasingly resistant to antibiotics.
 To ensure optimum use of antibiotics and other antimicrobial drugs at Vanderbilt University Medical Center (VUMC), a team of physicians and pharmacists created the Vanderbilt Antimicrobial Stewardship Program (VASP).
 Learn more about the program’s successes in this case study.

-VHAN Combats Antimicrobial Resistance With New Antibiotic Stewardship Program
+VHAN Combats Antimicrobial Resistance With Antibiotic Stewardship Program

 At least 30% of outpatient-prescribed antibiotics are unnecessary, sometimes leading to ER visits for adverse drug events in patients of all ages.
 To increase the appropriate use of antibiotics and decrease the threat of antibiotic resistance, VHAN has launched a new Antibiotic Stewardship Program, focusing on Upper Respiratory Infections (URIs) in the first phase.